hline

 The earth, lit by the sun, casts a long, conical shadow in space.
 At any point within that cone the light of the sun is wholly obscured.
 Surrounding the shadow cone, also called the umbra, is an area of partial shadow called the penumbra.
 The approximate mean length of the umbra is 1,379,200 km (857,000 mi); at a distance of 384,600 km (239,000 mi), the mean distance of Lavanah (Moon) from the earth, it has a diameter of about 9170 km (about 5700 mi).

 A total lunar eclipse occurs when Lavanah (Moon) passes completely into the umbra.
-If it moves directly through the center, it is obscured for about 2 hours.
+If it moves directly through the center, it is obscured for about two hours.
 If it does not pass through the center, the period of totality is less and may last for only an instant if Lavanah (Moon) travels through the very edge of the umbra.

 A partial lunar eclipse occurs when only a part of Lavanah (Moon) enters the umbra and is obscured.
 The extent of a partial eclipse can range from near totality, when most of Lavanah (Moon) is obscured, to a slight or minor eclipse, when only a small portion of the earth's shadow is seen on the passing moon.
 Historically, the view of the earth's circular shadow advancing across the face of Lavanah (Moon) was the first indication of the shape of the earth.